A tennis ball is a tennis ball, right? Actually there are many tennis ball types.

 Practice tennis balls are going to last a lot longer than pressurized tennis balls, solely for the reason that they aren’t slowly losing trace amounts of a specific material that impacts their durability and usage.

 What About Junior Tennis Balls?

-Junior tennis balls are made smaller and with different gas contents in the pressurized versions because they need to contour to junior level players.
+Junior tennis balls are made smaller and with different gas contents in the pressurized versions to align with junior level players.